RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 ## Guestages
 It has generally been the policy that guests have been tolerated (or encouraged) for a week, after which they are expected to pay weekly at the same rate as anyone else, and cook and clean side by side with us.
 If the stay is long enough, permission should be sought.
 No squatter's rights have been granted to guests, although they can earn points.
 However, if the guest stays with someone who has a single, the person with the single doesn't earn points for living in a double.

-Anyone who is a guest at Von Cramm for more than two weeks and does not have a local residence is charged 50% of the living cost (excluding meal plan cost) plus the full cost of meal plan if they are on meal plan.
+Anyone who is a guest at Redbud for more than two weeks and does not have a local residence is charged 50% of the living cost (excluding meal plan cost) plus the full cost of meal plan if they are on meal plan.
 Any damage done by a guest will be repaired with money from the host's incidental fee.
 Special arrangements may be made in extenuating circumstances.<sup>18</sup>

 ## Infractions of responsibilities
 An infraction is committed in the event that a house member does not complete one of the following: